-At Muirden we consider that by treating all students as individuals we empower them.
-By allowing students to grow at their own pace we help them to make the transition from school to the outside world with confidence.
-We acknowledge that each student learns differently.
-That each student has their own unique ‘story’.
-That each student has undertaken a different educational journey.
-The teachers at Muirden pride themselves on knowing all of their students as individuals and on understanding how they learn and engage with their studies.
+Success has many faces and is not limited to students who achieve an ATAR in the 90’s.
+Our students can, and do, achieve highly, however many students are unable to achieve a high ATAR score due to illness or personal circumstances.
+These students are celebrated equally as they too have worked to the best of their ability, and their SACE completion is significant.
+Students develop naturally at their own pace and as educators we support them to make the transition from school to the outside world with confidence.
+We acknowledge that each student learns differently, has their own unique ‘story’, and has undertaken a different educational journey.
+The teachers at Muirden pride themselves on knowing all of their students as individuals, and on understanding how they learn and engage with their studies.

 While the press continues to publish articles revolving around the hype that schools sacrifice the wellbeing of students for the almighty ATAR, this is something we do not engage in.
 Student wellbeing is first and foremost as without this, they cannot reach their full potential and achieve success, whatever success looks like to them individually.
 One of the keys to our student’s success is the way in which student absences due to health and/or other issues are dealt with.
 The key to enabling a student to catch up or keep up with their studies when absent for an extended period of time, is communication with the College.
 We understand that the circumstances surrounding student absences differ and that keeping up solely by reviewing class activities, notes, and assessments on Moodle may not be enough.
 Consequently, when appropriate, teachers will contact students working with them one on one albeit remotely.
 These strategies focus on differentiation on assessment tasks and are reflective of the College’s key philosophy; that we will never give up on a student and will support all students equally.
 This enables them to not only successfully complete their SACE, but to also achieve an ATAR.